Zhaxxy/LittleBigPatcher-for-Custom-Servers-Vita-Homebrew/README.md

 6. Wait for the patching process to complete.

 You are now ready to play LittleBigPlanet with your custom server!

+# patch.lua
+`patch.lua` is licenced with the MIT Licence, so you can edit and change it all you like, refer to [https://github.com/LittleBigPatcherTeam/LittleBigElfPatcherLua](https://github.com/LittleBigPatcherTeam/LittleBigElfPatcherLua) for Licence file
+# Instructions

 # Credits (If i missed anyone please let me know)
 ## [VitaShell](https://github.com/TheOfficialFloW/VitaShell)